SiAdcock/simon-adcock-blog/src/pages/about/about.md

 path: /about
 title: Hello
 ---
 I am a client side developer, living and working in London UK.
+My pronouns are he / him.

 I currently work for [The Guardian](https://www.theguardian.com).